Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Stubborn, loving, affectionate

-For anyone who has spent time with Basset Hounds, it may surprise you to see how small Bassetdoodles can be, typically staying under 40 pounds and 16 inches.
-They can be quite stubborn and difficult to train, but they are overall very loving and affectionate dogs.
-They are loyal dogs with low grooming needs.
-They have low to moderate exercise needs, which makes them a good pick for lower activity homes.
+For anyone who has spent time with Basset Hounds, it may be surprising to see how small Bassetdoodles can be, typically staying under 40 pounds and 16 inches.
+They can be stubborn and difficult to train, but they are loving and affectionate dogs.
+They are loyal dogs with low-maintenance coats, and because they don’t require much exercise, they’re ideal for less-active owners.

 46. Pooton (Coton de Tulear x Poodle)